Cardiff/Bristol Rovers |

 Rival

-fans fought with each other both before and after the match.
-Missiles were
+fans fought with each other both before and after the

-thrown and the police came under attack as hooligans from both teams tried
+thrown and the police came under attack as hooligans from

 to get at each other.
-The trouble lasted well into the evening.
+The trouble lasted well into the

 1